 - 7. When filing returns that generate a refund due to any previous payments (i.e., amount paid with extension, amount paid as estimated payment, amount paid with original returns), it may speed up the refund process if a copy of the canceled check of the previous payment accompanies the return generating the refund. - 8.
 If the estate or trust is a fiscal year filer (for periods not ending on December 31), use the Tax Table for the prior year.
-Example: If filing for April 1, 2021, to March 31, 2022, use the 2021 Tax Table.
-If this return is for a short taxable year, use the 2022 Tax Table.
-Example: If filing for June 1, 2022, to November 30, 2022, use the 2022 Tax Table. - 9.
+Example: If filing for April 1, 2022, to March 31, 2023, use the 2022 Tax Table.
+If this return is for a short taxable

+- year, use the 2023 tax rate.
+Example: If filing for June 1, 2023, to November 30, 2023, use the 2023 tax rate (2.5%). - 9.
 If the income is taxable but deductions bring the return to zero, make sure all necessary lines are filled in to support this declaration. - 10.
 Grantor trusts file an information return using Form 141AZ showing no numerical figures for lines 7 through 30.
 Taxable income on a grantor trust reverts to the grantor.
 The grantor reports this income on the Arizona individual income tax return.
 The fiduciary should indicate that the return is for a grantor trust by checking the appropriate box on line 6. - 11.
 When filing an amended Form 141AZ return, be sure the return is marked as an amended return.
 You must plainly mark an amended return "amended" by checking the appropriate box on line 6.
-If amending the 2022 return use the 2022 form.
+If amending the 2023 return use the 2023 form.
 If amending a different tax year, use the Form 141AZ for that tax year. - 12.
 File returns on time to avoid late filing and/or late payment penalties.
 Returns are due on the 15th day of the fourth (4th) month from the date the tax period ends.